Ankush1505/Real-Estate-Landing/README.md

    HTML5 – page structure.

-   Vanilla CSS - for edit some classes and adding some faeture.
+   Vanilla CSS - for editing some classes and adding some features.

    Tailwind CSS – utility-first responsive design.